Messenger (novel): Plot

 Messenger is set about seven years after The Giver (1993) and Gathering Blue (2000).
 It is set in Village, a simple community which is inclusive of all who seek refuge within it.
 Matty now lives in Village with Kira's father, Christopher.
 Christopher is known in Village as Seerhis true name, which everyone in Village is given when they reach maturity.
-The Giver's Jonas is revealed to have survived and become Village's Leader.
+Jonas, from The Giver, is revealed to be alive, and is now the leader of Village.

 Matty acts as a messenger, being the only person able to traverse the surrounding Forest safely.
 Others receive Warnings from Forest, indicating that they will not be able to travel there again without being harmed.
 Matty discovered that he has a supernatural "gift" where he can heal living things by touching them, at the cost of depleting himself.

-The peaceful townspeople have gradually become selfish after Trademaster's arrival.
-Taking control of a market gathering known as Trade Mart, Trademaster offers any tradefrom attractiveness to Gaming Machinesin exchange for one's best qualities.
+The peaceful townspeople have gradually become selfish after the arrival of a man named Trademaster, who takes control of a market gathering known as Trade Mart.
+There, he offers anything the townspeople may possibly desiresuch as attractiveness, or a slot machine-like device called a Gaming Machinein exchange for their best qualities.
+For instance, when Mentor makes a trade, he loses his birthmark.
 Unwilling to share their resources, the townspeople vote to close Village's borders.
 Those who have never attended Trade Mart, such as Leader and Seer, disagree.
 Leader says that the wall cannot go up until three weeks have passed.

 Leader assigns Matty to post notices of Village's border closure throughout Forest.
 Seer also asks him to bring Kira to Village before the wall is built.
 He retrieves Kira but they are assaulted by Forest and end up on the brink of death.
 Leader senses their plight with his gift, but is similarly trapped by Forest.
 Matty uses his gift to heal them and restore Forest and Village's natural order at the cost of his own life.
-Naming Matty "Healer", Kira and Leader start towards Village.
-Kira reaches the village.
+After giving Matty the true name of "Healer", Leader and Kira return to Village.